-US government shutdown: Kevin McCarthy scrambling for last-minute deal
+Prospects dim as US scrambles to avoid government shutdown

 That right-wing flank only accounts for a handful of members, but in a chamber that Republicans control by only nine seats they hold an out-sized power over proceedings.

-Fiercely opposed to anything that resembles business as usual in Washington, they demand that the party deliver on spending cuts and what they call conservative priorities.
+Fiercely opposed to anything that resembles business as usual in Washington, the hardline members demand that the party deliver on spending cuts and what they call conservative priorities.

 That means Mr McCarthy may need to look to the opposing party to bail him out and support a short-term spending bill.